crate/cloud-tutorials/docs/promo.rst

 Before the promoted cluster can be deployed, it is necessary to create an organization within the CrateDB Cloud Console.
 The trial cluster is then deployed within this organization.
-When you arrive for the first time at the CrateDB Console Organization Overview, you should be prompted to create an organization.
+When you arrive for the first time at the CrateDB Console Organization overview, you should be prompted to create an organization.

 .. image:: _assets/img/free-trial-organization.png